readthedocs/readthedocs.org/docs/user/index.rst

 .. https://github.com/readthedocs/readthedocs.org/pull/10071

 💡 :doc:`/explanation/dedicated-platform`
-  An introduction the reasons behind choosing a dedicated documentation platform such as Read the Docs.
+  An introduction to the reasons behind choosing a dedicated documentation platform such as Read the Docs.

 💡 :doc:`/explanation/continuous-documentation`
   Discover the advantages of having your documentation continuously deployed.